| Home | Software | Example Cases | Contact | Bio |

 -A solver for the compressible Euler and Reynolds Averaged Navier-Stokes (RANS (Favre)) equations in conservation law form for a calorically perfect gas.

--A solver for 1st and 2nd order time marching.
-(Constant time stepping)
+-A solver for 1st order time marching.

 -A solver for a multiple structured grids (Chimera (trilinear interpolation)).